iip-ecosphere/platform/platform/resources/ecsRuntime/README.md

 * `transport` defines the setup of the central transport server/broker. `password` and `user` are preliminary and may be removed in future versions.
 * `netMgr` sets up minimum or maximum port for automated ephemeral port assignment.
 Default range is 1024-65535 according to RFC 6056.
 The `netmask` has the same semantics as for `implementation`.

+## Device AAS

+The ECS runtime may create an AAS with nameplate for the actual device.
+As currently there is no standard where to get the device AAS from, the ECS runtime contains a device AAS provider returning the address of the AAS to use, its URN and its shortId.
+There must not be an AAS, but various mechanisms could be used to provide one.
+Two default mechanisms are

+* the Yaml provider, reading (a part of) the generic frame nameplate information from nameplate.yaml or *deviceId*.yaml from the classpath and constructs an AAS from that information.
+Related images must be located in the classpath and referenced in the YAML file.
+* the AASX provider, reading device.aasx or *deviceId*.aasx from the classpath and constructs an AAS from that information.
+Related images/PDFs must be as usual in the AASX file.

+Via the JSL for `DeviceAasProviderDescriptor` the actual approach may be determined.
+By default, we use a first matching device AAS provider searching either for the Yaml or the AASX file mentioned above.
+Other approaches may be utilized via JSL.

 ## Running

 This component must be bundled with further, e.g., upper layer components which pair themselves via JLS, in particular `LifecycleHandler`.
 To start this component, please use the functions of the `LifecycleHandler` or the default starter classes defined there.